 4. Follow Up

 Schedule a meeting to follow up on the changes you’ve discussed and agreed upon with your employees.
 With that in mind, make yourself accessible and approachable every day.
+True support is noticed and embraced when it remains consistent.

 5. Invest in Positivity